 "The answer seems obvious.
 Although China has so far refused to enable dialogue between our leaders, I sincerely hope that it will come forward, rather than keep invoking the ghost of 'militarism' of seven decades ago, which no longer exists," Hayashi wrote.

-Asia's two biggest economies have long endured a difficult relationship characterised by disagreements on a wide range of issues, many of which are connected to bitter memories of violence in Asia by Japanese soldiers before and during World War II.
+Asia's two biggest economies have long endured a difficult relationship characterised by disagreements on a wide range of issues, many of which are tied to bitter memories of violence in Asia by Japanese soldiers before and during World War II.